COVESA/cdsp/cdsp/knowledge-layer/symbolic-reasoner/examples/use-case/README.md

 "output": "output/generated_triples.ttl"
 ```
 - **output**: Defines the path to the file where the reasoner will store the results of the inference process.
 The output will be generated in the format defined in the [reasoner settings](#reasoner-settings) (in this case a turtle `.ttl`).
+  > [!IMPORTANT] Do not add the generated files to the repository
+  > - The generated files are into `.gitignore` file, they must be use locally only.

 #### Queries
 ```json